copsTvFan/cops-episode-guide/guide.md

 - (3:21 AM Vehicle Pursuit) South Hill Precinct -- Deputy Eric Carlson spots a white Chevy truck with two occupants on the hot sheet.
 He chases the stolen vehicle which takes out a telephone pole, goes east on 52nd, north on I, crosses 51st, goes on a lawn, north on Portland.
 He gets a flat, starts smoking, drives on the rim at 25 mph and sparks fly.
 They throw a paper bag out the window on an overpass and get off at the rest area A exit, gets boxed in and the woman passenger is cuffed, then the male driver.
 Eric was going to PIT him.
 Deputy Jerry Tiffany says they caught him last week stealing a car at a Chevron.
 She says he wouldn't stop and didn't know why.
 He wanted to jump out, but hit a tree, fence and a pole.
 He has a warrant and there was meth in the bag they threw out.
 - Lakewood (11:05 PM Disturbance Call) Deputy Russ Martin goes to an apartment.
 Anna answers the door and says there's nothing going on.
 Alice wanted pork chops and she wanted cheeseburgers, so they fought.
 Anna's hand and face are bloody, but she says she ran into the bathroom wall, Alice stole $1000 from her and if Anna leaves she'll kill her outside.
 They go inside and talk to Alice and she says she didn't hit her or take the money.
 Alice then goes and gets the money, which she says is in her purse.
 Deputy Bill Pebley asks what's going to happen when they leave.
 Anna says she'll bury her and wants the cops to call her a cab so she doesn't run into another wall though there isn't any blood on the wall now.
 - Deputy Eric Carlson says his wife does a great job running the house to allow him to work graveyard, which he loves.
 (10:34 PM Traffic Stop) He spots a speeding white truck that might be stolen.
 When he catches up to the truck it is abandoned.
 Witnesses saw a short, stubby white guy in a t-shirt running through a yard.
 K-9 Deputy Greg Premo and Max are brought in.
 The woman at 1407 says he tried to get into her house.
 He took the keys to the truck and ran out of his shoes.
 The K-9 tracks him 2 blocks away by a chain link fence.
 He is an older guy and says he wasn't running, just sleeping in the weeds.
 He is covered in sweat, has no shoes and says he left them at the bar.
 His name is Dave, but he has no ID and was lying there 2 hours.
 He is asked if he knows what obstruction is.
 He admits he has 2 DWI's.
 An old black guy comes over to ID him.
 He wears a size 9 shoe and the sandals they found fit him perfectly.
-Eric wears a size 12 and says to Dave “liar, liar pants on fire.”
+Eric wears a size 12 and says to Dave "liar, liar pants on fire."

 ## CP-1315